Havrick/WBNPusher/README.md

 Its purpose is to monitor when the software displays the oven's graphical data, automatically use the Snipping Tool to capture a screenshot of the graphic, and then save it to a specified server path.

-# The things that i want to improve:
-  - Comment the code to be easier to understand;
-  - add a debug tool;
-  - add about section;